jsoma/playfair-projects/README.md

 ## Story submission format

-You can read detailed instructions in [SUBMISSION.md](SUBMISSION.md) or [SUBMISSION-CHECKLIST.md](SUBMISSION-CHECKLIST.md).
+You can read detailed instructions in [SUBMISSION.md](SUBMISSION.md).
 After you fork the repository, create your directories and complete your story, be sure to include the following in your pull request.

 * a [correctly-formatted](SUBMISSION.md#storymd-format) `STORY.md` file
 * `README.md`, summary of how you did your project